Location: Regina, SK

-The Regina Bypass is a $1.88 billion public-private partnership (“P3”) project led by a consortium that includes Graham Capital and Graham Infrastructure.
-It is the first transport infrastructure project to be completed using the P3 delivery model in Saskatchewan, and the largest transportation infrastructures project in the province’s history.
-The scope of work includes the design, financing, construction, operation and maintenance of 61 km of the 4-lane highway over a term of 30 years.
-With 37 km of a 4-lane highway and 12 interchanges to be built, and an additional 24 km to refurbish, the project encompasses about 400 lane-kilometres worth of work.
+The Regina Bypass was a $1.88 billion public-private partnership project led by a consortium that includes Graham Capital and Graham.
+It was the first transport infrastructure project to be completed using the P3 delivery model in Saskatchewan, and the largest transportation infrastructures project in the province’s history.
+The scope of work included the design, financing, construction, operations, and maintenance of 61 km of the 4-lane highway over a term of 30 years.
+With 37 km of a 4-lane highway and 12 interchanges to be built, and an additional 24 km to refurbish, the project encompassed about 400 lane-kilometres worth of work.

-Graham Infrastructure is one of the lead partners in the JV organization: Regina Bypass Design Builders (“RBDB”).
-RBDB is responsible for the design and construction of the Regina Bypass’ infrastructure works and ensuring project completion for turnover to operations and maintenance.
+Graham was one of the lead partners in the JV organization: Regina Bypass Design Builders (“RBDB”).
+RBDB was responsible for the design and construction of the Regina Bypass’ infrastructure works and ensuring project completion for turnover to operations and maintenance.
 The infrastructure works includes, but is not limited to the following:

-For the infrastructure works, RBDB is responsible for the full delivery of the project from initial design, planning and procurement to turnover of the infrastructure for maintenance.
+For the infrastructure works, RBDB was also responsible for the full delivery of the project from initial design, planning and procurement to turnover of the infrastructure for maintenance